hashicorp/raft-wal/README.md

 Here are some notable limitations of this design.

  * Segment files can't be larger than 4GiB.
+(Current limit/default is 64MiB).
  * Individual records can't be larger than 4GiB.
+(Current limit/default is 64MiB).
- * Appended log entries have monotonically increasing `Index` fields with no gaps.
+ * Appended log entries have monotonically increasing `Index` fields with no gaps (though may start at any index in an empty log).
  * Only head or tail truncations are needed. `DeleteRange` will error if it's not a prefix of suffix of the log. `hashicorp/raft` never needs that.
  * No encryption or compression support.